websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/developer-guide/tags-api-basics.md

    "siteId" : 20125
     ```

-4. Go to the Categories application by navigating to *Administration Menu* &rarr; *Categorization* &rarr; *Tags*.
+4. Go to the Tags application by navigating to *Administration Menu* &rarr; *Categorization* &rarr; *Tags*.
 See that a new tag has been added.

     ![See that a new tag has been added.](./tags-api-basics/images/01.png)

-5. The REST service can also be called with a Java class.
+5. The REST service can also be called using the Java client.
 Navigate out of the `curl` folder and into the `java` folder.
 Compile the source files with the following command:

     ```bash
     javac -classpath .:* *.java
     ```

 6. Run the `Keyword_POST_ToSite` class with the following command.
-Replace the `siteId` value with your site's ID:
+Replace the `siteId` value with your Site's ID:

     ```bash
     java -classpath .:* -DsiteId=1234 Keyword_POST_ToSite